Abelia × grandiflora

 Abelia × grandiflora is a hybrid species of flowering plant in the honeysuckle family Caprifoliaceae, raised by hybridising A. chinensis with A. uniflora.

 Description

 It is a deciduous or semi-evergreen multistemmed shrub with rounded, spreading, or gracefully arching branches to 1 to 1.8 m tall.
 The leaves are ovate, glossy, dark green, and 2–6 cm long.
 The fragrant flowers are produced in clusters, white, tinged pink, bell-shaped, to 2 cm long.
 Unlike most flowering shrubs in cultivation, the species blooms from late summer to well into the autumn.

 The Latin specific epithet grandiflora means "abundant flowers".

-[note, a review of Harrison, Lorraine (2012).
-RHS Latin for Gardeners reveals it actually says "with large flowers".

-New Latin, from Latin grandis great + flor-, flos flower, and the Oxford English Dictionary says "Bearing large flowers".
-However these flowers are not large, but they are abundant, so further research is warranted.]

 "Abelia", the common name and genus name, honors Clarke Abel, physician and naturalist who collected seeds and plants on a British expedition to China in 1817.